Black Tartarian Cherry

 20' to 30' height with 20' spread

-Cherries can be held to below 10 feet with summer pruning
+Cherries can be held to below 10 feet with summer pruning20' to 30' height with 20' spread

 Cherries grow best in full sun in a location with at least 8 hours of direct sunlight.
 Select a location with a morning sun exposure to help with disease control.
 Cherries need perfect drainage, if poor drainage is suspected choose another location or plant in mound 18 to 24 inches high and 3 to 4 feet wide.
 Maintain the mound to control washing out until tree’s roots are established.
 A raised bed of 2 x 12’s 3-foot square is also a good way to deal with poor drainage.
 Plant directly into the raised bed, no need to dig a hole.
 Use native soil for either mounds or raised beds.
 Water regularly, at least weekly, during the first year.
 Keep the soil evenly moist but not wet.
 Mulching is important to keeping cherry roots cool in the hot summer, cutting down on surface moisture evaporation and lessening the overall water needs.
 Paint the trunk with interior white latex paint dilute with 50% water in hot dry interior climates to avoid sunburn to the trunk.
 Control the size of all cherry trees to below 10 feet tall with summer pruning.
 Making it easier to provide for care and harvesting.
 When harvesting cherries, pick them with the stems attached, and avoid tearing off the fruit spur that will produce fruit year after year.
 An added bonus with cherry trees is the beautiful blossoms each spring.